A Guide to Psychology and its Practice

 First of all, no competent psychotherapist can ever promise anyone that a certain number of sessions will be a “cure” for anything.
 Because psychotherapy depends so much on the client-psychotherapist relationship and on client motivation, a psychotherapist can speak only in generalities at best: “It’s possible that . . . ” or “It might happen that . . . ” or “No one knows for sure, but . . . ”

-Finally, everything is an “acquired condition”—more or less—but different persons need different interventions in different circumstances.
-It can be possible to get to the core of alcoholism with psychodynamic psychotherapy, but maybe you might need cognitive-behavioral treatment with a psychologist who specializes in treating addictions.
+Finally, every psychological disorder is an “acquired condition”—from prenatal experiences, through infancy and childhood, and even into adulthood—and only psychodynamic psychotherapy can get to the core causes of any disorder; every symptom has a deep meaning in the unconscious.
+Medications supress the symptoms but do not cure anything.
+Still, different persons may benefit from different interventions in different circumstances.
+It can be possible to get to the core of alcoholism with psychodynamic psychotherapy, but maybe you personally might need cognitive-behavioral treatment with a psychologist who specializes in treating addictions.
+And you could likely benefit from treatment for the anger that underlies ADD.

 Back to the list of questions